alvarotrigo/fullPage.js/README.md

 - `responsiveHeight`: (default `0`)  A normal scroll (`autoScrolling:false`) will be used under the defined height in pixels.
 A class `fp-responsive` is added to the body tag in case the user wants to use it for his own responsive CSS.
 For example, if set to 900, whenever the browser's height is less than 900 the plugin will scroll like a normal site.

 - `responsiveSlides`: (default `false`) [Extension of fullpage.js](http://alvarotrigo.com/fullPage/extensions/).
 When set to `true` slides will be turned into vertical sections when responsive mode is fired. (by using the `responsiveWidth` or `responsiveHeight` options detailed above).
 Requires fullpage.js >= 2.8.5.

+- `offsetTop`: (default `0`).
+When set to a numeric value, this defines a top offset for the container height.
+This is particularly useful if you have a fixed header navigation that follows your scroll and you do not want the header navigation to cut off content in your sections.

 - `lazyLoading`: (default `true`) Lazy loading is active by default which means it will lazy load any media element containing the attribute `data-src` as detailed in the [Lazy Loading docs](https://github.com/alvarotrigo/fullPage.js#lazy-loading) .
 If you want to use any other lazy loading library you can disable this fullpage.js feature.